 - Many suburban areas are 50km/h

 - If travelling between cities, a GPS would be useful as phone coverage can drop out in most country areas.

-- As of January 2017, there’s still a lot of building and roadworks in Christchurch due to the earthquake of 2011.
-Use Google Maps here to be up-to-date with the latest closures.
+- As of Jan 2017 there’s still a lot of building and road works in Christchurch due to the earthquake of 2011.
+Use Google Maps here to be up to date with the latest closures.